Citation, DOI, disclosures and article data

 The adrenal (suprarenal) glands (often shortened to just the adrenals) are paired organs of the endocrine system, often asymmetric in shape.

-Each gland is enclosed in the perirenal fascia and each has a body and two limbs: a medial limb and a lateral limb.
-However, the right adrenal gland is usually more pyramidal in shape while the left adrenal gland is more crescentic 7.
-On cross-section, right adrenal gland is linear, comma or V-shaped with larger medial limb and smaller lateral limb.
-While left adrenal gland is triangular or Y-shaped1,11.
+The adrenal glands are located superior and anteromedial to the kidneys, within the perirenal space, and enclosed by perirenal fascia.
+Each has a body and two limbs: a medial and lateral limb.
+Coronally, the right adrenal gland is more pyramidal shaped, while the left more is more crescentic 7.
+Axially, the right adrenal gland is linear or V-shaped with larger medial limb and smaller lateral limb, while left adrenal gland is triangular shaped1,11.

 The right adrenal gland has a maximum width of 6.1 mm and the left adrenal gland has a maximum width of 7.9 mm 6.
+The cranio-caudal extent of the adrenal gland is less than 4 cm 11.
 Proportionately, the adrenal size is larger in neonates and infants, being almost one-third of the size of the kidney 2-4.

 The cortex is subdivided into three zones (from outer to inner) 5,7:

-The medulla (chromaffin cells) produces catecholamines (epinephrine, norepinephrine) as well as dopamine.
+The medulla (chromaffin cells) produces catecholamines (epinephrine, norepinephrine) and dopamine.

 The adrenal glands lie superior and anteromedial to the kidneys 1.
+The left adrenal gland lies more anteromedial than superior when compared to the right adrenal gland 1.
+The right adrenal gland lies in the angle between the right lobe of liver and crus of the right diaphragm, behind the inferior vena cava 1.
+Meanwhile, the left adrenal gland lies posterolateral to the abdominal aorta 1.
 The right adrenal gland is lower and more medial to the spine than the left adrenal gland 11.

 Right adrenal gland